Helekin/react-01-easy-react-essentials/README.md

 ## About The Project

-This repository contains a comprehensive exercise set covering section 3 to 4 of the Udemy course, "React - The Complete Guide 2023 (incl React Router & Redux)" instructed by Maximilian Schwarzmüller.
-The content is up-to-date as of October 2023.
+This repository contains a comprehensive exercise set that covers sections 3 to 4 of the Udemy course 'React - The Complete Guide 2023 (incl.
+React Router & Redux),' instructed by Maximilian Schwarzmüller.
+It delves into various important foundational topics of React, including Components, JSX, Props, and States, and is up-to-date as of October 2023.

 - [Udemy Instructor](https://www.udemy.com/user/maximilian-schwarzmuller/)
 - [Udemy Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)